BlueBrain/SSCxEModelExamples/README.rst

 Introduction
 ---------

 The biophysically detailed electrical neuron model (e-model) is one of the central tools in neuroscience.
-Here we present a demo of the single neuron e-model creation, validation, and generalization described in **"A universal workflow for creation, validation, and generalization of detailed neuronal models" (Reva, Rossert et al)**.
+Here we present a demo of the single neuron e-model creation, validation, and generalization described in `A universal workflow for creation, validation, and generalization of detailed neuronal models (Reva, Rossert et al) <https://doi.org/10.1016/j.patter.2023.100855>`_.

 This demo is built on the example of L5PC of the SSCx in juvenile rat.